 Clean all the grease nipples on the front and rear propshaft universal joints (1).
 Charge a low pressure hand grease gun with the recommended grade of grease (see 'General data') and apply to the grease nipples (2).

-Any additional greasing of the propshaft MUST be carried out by an authorised Land Rover dealer.
+Any additional greasing of the propshaft MUST be carried out by a qualified dealer.

 SECTION 6 General data